odyvangelis/Workable.MovieRama/README.md

 ## Implementation notes

 - .NET 8 backend using the ASPNET MVC / Razor pages framework for the UI.
+The ORM used is Entity Framework Core with a code-first approach.
+Entity relationships are defined inside the AppDbContext class.
 - PostgreSQL is used as the backing store, along with a Redis distributed cache (although, since only one application consumes the APIs, .net memory cache could also be used).
 - Solution structure follows the Onion/Clean multi-layered architecture with dependencies flowing in towards the MovieRama.Core lib.
 - MovieRama.Tests project contains integration tests that cover domain logic.